Folate Health Benefits – Why You Should Take Folate

 While folate offers tremendous health benefits, taking too much folic acid (rather than folate in the 5-MTHF form) can contribute to significant health issues such as:

-• Taking too much folate can mask symptoms of vitamin B12 deficiency.
-The deficiency can cause damage to parts of the nervous system, particularly in the legs (also called peripheral neuropathy).
-This is a particular concern for older adults as vitamin B12 becomes difficult to absorb with age.
+- Taking too much folate can mask symptoms of vitamin B12 deficiency.
+This deficiency can damage parts of the nervous system, particularly in the legs (also called peripheral neuropathy).
+This is a particular concern for older adults, as vitamin B12 becomes difficult to absorb with age.

 Daily Needs Of Folic Acid

-On most supplement labels, folate is listed in micrograms (mcg) of dietary folate equivalents (DFEs).
-The measurement is used because folate found naturally in foods is less absorbable than folate in supplements and fortified foods.
-Because folic acid in fortified foods and vitamins and supplements is better absorbed than naturally occurring folate, less is needed.
+Most supplement labels list folate in micrograms (mcg) of dietary folate equivalents (DFEs).
+The measurement is used because folate found naturally in foods is less absorbable than in supplements and fortified foods.
+Less is needed because folic acid in fortified foods, vitamins, and supplements is better absorbed than naturally occurring folate.
 The National Institutes of Health reports:

 Folate Health Benefits: What Supplement Form Is Best?

-While many adults consume high levels of synthetic folic acid from fortified bread, pasta, rice and other grain products, Cooper Complete multivitamins provide 333 mcg DFE (200 mcg L-5-MTHF) of the naturally occurring universally metabolized form of folate known as Metafolin®.
-Metafolin is an active form of folate called L-5-MTHF, which is the main naturally-occurring form of folate in food.
-The L-5-MTHF form of folate is universally absorbable as it is directly usable by the body without enzymatic activation steps that some people genetically cannot naturally generate.
+While many adults consume high levels of synthetic folic acid from fortified bread, pasta, rice and other grain products, Cooper Complete multivitamins provide 333 mcg DFE (200 mcg 5-MTHF) of the naturally occurring universally metabolized form of folate.
+This active form of folate is called 5-MTHF, the main naturally occurring form in food.
+The 5-MTHF form of folate is universally absorbable as it is directly usable by the body without enzymatic activation steps that some people genetically cannot naturally generate.

-As a reminder, your physician understands your health profile best, so it’s important to talk to him or her about which supplements are best for you.
+As a reminder, your physician understands your health profile best, so it’s important to talk to them about which supplements are best for you.